Calabi-Yau structures on topological Fukaya categories: Examples

 \subsection{Invariant filtrations near punctures on surfaces}

-Let $\Sigma$ be an oriented surface with boundary; draw a collection of $n_i$ concentric circles at each boundary component, and choose co-orientations and therefore Legendrian lifts.
+Let $\Sigma$ be an oriented surface with boundary consisting of $n$ circles; draw a collection of $m_i$ concentric circles at each boundary component, and choose co-orientations and therefore Legendrian lifts.
 Let $\Lambda$ denote the union of these lifts.
 Just as in the previous subsection, the corresponding category $Sh_\Lambda(\Sigma)$ amounts to the category of sheaves on $\Sigma$ with invariant filtrations at the punctures.
-Note that $\Lambda \cup \partial \Sigma$ is just a union of $N = \sum n_i$ circles.
+Note that $\Lambda \cup \del \Sigma$ is just a union of $m = \sum m_i$ circles.

-\begin{corollary} The morphism $Sh_\Lambda(\Sigma) \to Loc(\Lambda \cup \partial \Sigma) = Loc(S^1)^N$ is $1$-shifted Lagrangian. \end{corollary} \begin{proof} This follows immediately from Theorem \ref{thm:immerse}. \end{proof}
+\begin{corollary} The morphism $\SSh_\Lambda(\Sigma) \to \LLoc(\Lambda \cup \del \Sigma) = \LLoc(S^1)^{\times m}$ is $1$-shifted Lagrangian. \end{corollary} \begin{proof} This follows immediately from Theorem \ref{thm:legendrian}. \end{proof}

-Again, we can take the substack $Sh_\Lambda(\Sigma)^\circ$ on which the restriction of the sheaf to $\Sigma$ has cohomology concentrated in degree zero; the resulting space is an Artin stack is the classical sense, and as in the comb example above, it has components labelled by the microlocal ranks along the boundary components.
-To get a space with a symplectic structure, one can choose correspondingly another $1$-shifted Lagrangian morphism to the moduli space of local systems around the boundary $Loc(S^1)^N$.
+Again, we can take the substack $\SSh_\Lambda(\Sigma)^\circ$ on which the restriction of the sheaf to $\Sigma$ has cohomology concentrated in degree zero; the resulting space is an Artin stack is the classical sense, and as in the comb example above, it has components labeled by the microlocal ranks along the boundary components; the morphism splits into components